 The Group is an owner and operator of combination carriers and operates mainly within the dry bulk shipping industry and the product tanker industry.
-Currently, the Group owns nine CABUs, three CLEANBUs on water and five CLEANBUs on order with expected deliveries through 2020 and 2021, and four outstanding options falling due in 2020 and 2021 for four additional CLEANBU newbuilds from Jiangsu New YZJ in China with expected deliveries in 2021 and 2022.
+Currently, the Group owns nine CABUs, five CLEANBUs on water and three CLEANBUs on order with expected deliveries in 2021, and two outstanding options falling due in 2021 for two additional CLEANBU newbuilds from Jiangsu New YZJ in China with expected deliveries in 2022.
 The CABUs are from 72,456 dwt to 80,344 dwt and have the capacity to transport caustic soda solution (CSS), floating fertilizer (UAN) and molasses as well as all types of dry bulk commodities.
 The CLEANBUs have around 82,500 dwt carrying capacity.
 The CLEANBUs are both full-fledged LR1 product tankers and Kamsarmax bulk carriers transporting clean petroleum products (CPP), heavy liquid cargoes such as CSS, UAN and molasses as well as all types of dry bulk products.